The phone rings

 Apparently tonight

-I’m her clam chowder
+I’m her clam chowderlove slave.

 Who am I to argue.